 After two years of research on mostly the U.S. news media ecosystem, we got to build a database of media organizations of all shapes and sizes.

-In the spirit of Thanksgiving, we’d like to share a few thoughts about our Qurio and how grateful we are for the people that have helped us, the moments of joy [and pure fear] that this effort is filled with and the learnings we’ve earned.
+We’d like to share a few thoughts about how grateful we are for the people that have helped us, the moments of joy [and pure fear] that this effort is filled with and the learnings we’ve earned.

 We tried to gather insights from the participants, especially for engagement editors & reporters.